tamaraprieto/EGA_upload_SMARTPTA/README.md

 ## 5. Register Metadata in the Submitter Portal

-Before registering analyses programmatically, the study and samples must be created manually through the portal.
+Before registering analyses programmatically, the study, samples, experiments, dataset, and first analysis must be created manually through the portal.
 Go to [https://submission.ega-archive.org/submissions](https://submission.ega-archive.org/submissions).

-### 5.1 Create a Submission

 Click the **"Create a submission"** green button at the top right.
-This creates a submission object that will hold all your metadata (study, samples, analyses, dataset).

-### 5.2 Register a Study

-Inside the submission, go to **Register Study** and fill in the required fields (title, description, study type).
-This will generate an `EGAS...` accession.

-### 5.3 Register Samples

-Go to **Register Samples** and fill in the sample metadata interactively through the portal UI.
-Each sample will receive an `EGAN...` accession.
-Keep a record of the sample alias → EGAN mapping (you will need it for analysis registration).

-### 5.4 Register Analyses via the Portal (first batch — recommended)

-For your first batch, submit the analysis manually through the portal to verify all fields are correct before automating.
-Inside the submission:

-1. Go to **Register Analysis**
-2. Set type to **Reference Alignment**
-3. Fill in title, description, genome, platform, and experiment type
-4. Link the study and sample
-5. Select the files from the inbox

-> **Tip:** Use the first batch as a sanity check — verify that the analysis looks correct in the portal before running the script on all remaining batches.
-I recommend finalizing the submission so you can obtain an accession number.
-Then you can keep adding more analyses while the project remains public
+Follow the instructions to complete the **info**, **study**, **samples**, **experiments**, first **analysis** (covering your first batch, up to 10TB) and the **dataset**.
+Don't forget linking the analysis to the study under the study tab.
+You will not need to fill in **runs** if your data are mapped BAMs.

+> **Tip:** Finalise the submission early to obtain an accession number, which may be needed for a manuscript.
+You can continue adding analyses after finalisation.
+The dataset will remain private until the EGA team contacts you to confirm you are ready to make it public.
+You can continue adding datasets after the submission has been made public.

 ---

 ## 6. Register Metadata Programmatically

-Once files are uploaded, register metadata using the EGA Submitter Portal API.
-The scripts below automate analysis creation for the current study.
+Once the new batch is uploaded using globus, register metadata using the EGA Submitter Portal API.
+The scripts below (Register_metadata.py and Register_metadata_manual.py) automate analysis creation for the esophagus study.
+Replace with your IDs accordingly.

-**Current study:** `EGAS50000001793`
-**Submission ID:** `EGA50000001666`
-**Dataset:** `EGAD50000002573`
+SUBMISSION_ID    = "EGA50000001666"       # Submission containing all analyses
+STUDY_ACCESSION  = "EGAS50000001793"      # Study linked to each analysis
+ANALYSIS_TYPE    = "REFERENCE ALIGNMENT"  # EGA analysis type
+GENOME_ID        = 15                     # GRCh38 (see /api/enums/genomes)
+PLATFORM         = "UG100"                # Ultima Genomics platform
+EXPERIMENT_TYPES = ["Whole genome sequencing"]

+# Title pattern:    "BAM files for {sample} ({batch})"
+# Description:      "Bam files resulting from merging all cram files per cell provided by Ultima Genomics"

+SAMPLE_MAP = {
+    "eso01": "EGAN50000419612",
+    "eso02": "EGAN50000419609",
+    "eso03": "EGAN50000419610",
+    "eso04": "EGAN50000419611",
+    "eso05": "EGAN50000419613",
+}

 ### 6.1 Create a new analysis for a batch folder